 Blake's second stanza reads "In every cry of every Man/In every Infants cry of fear/In every voice: in every ban/The mind-forg'd manacles I hear".

-This goes on to reflect the next line of The Verve's song, with the words: "In every man, in every hand/In every kiss, you understand," and help forms much of its melody.
+This reflects in the next line of The Verve's song, with the lines: "In every man, in every hand/In every kiss, you understand," and help forms much of its melody.

 However, Blake isn't necessarily the only artist that may have had an impact on History.

-While Ashcroft drew upon the English bard's famous words for his opening lyrics, they may have also drew upon the a famous songwriter in The Beatles legend John Lennon.
+While Ashcroft drew upon the English bard's famous words for his opening lyrics, he may have also drew upon The Beatles legend John Lennon.

 The strings on the opening of History - which were arranged by Wil Malone - marked the band's first use of a string section in their music.
 Malone would go on to work with the band on their seminal Urban Hymns album as well as Ashcroft's solo debut, Alone With Everybody.

 The intro on History, bears a resemblance to John Lennon's 1973 single Mind Games, which comes from his album of the same name.